egor-tensin/setup-gcc/README.md

 ------------------

-Unless the `version` parameter value is "latest", the ubuntu-toolchain-r/test PPA is used to make more GCC versions available.
+Unless the `version` parameter value is "latest", the ubuntu-toolchain-r/test PPA is used to make more versions available.
-You can pass the version number as the `version` parameter value (`4.8`, `8`, `9`, etc.), and this action will install the corresponding `g++-VERSION` package.
+You can pass the version number as the `version` parameter value (`4.8`, `8`, `9`, etc.), and this action will install the corresponding packages.

 The `version` parameter value is not checked for being an available version for the current distribution.
-The supported versions for a particular distribution are those found in the official repositories & those found in that distribution's series in the PPA.
+The supported versions for a particular distribution are those found in that distro's repositories & those in the PPA.
 For example, the supported versions for Bionic & Focal as of July 2021 are listed below.